Voluntary and Community Sector Support Programme

 We have adopted an inclusive engagement approach bringing together Voluntary and Community sectoral representatives from both urban and rural locations, including those supported through existing funding programmes as well as those that are not.
 We are continuing to engage with other funders of infrastructure support to the Sector, including other Government Departments, Councils, and independent funders.

-Our engagement approach will involve a range of methods to inform the shape and design of new policy and funding frameworks.
+Our engagement approach involves a range of methods to inform the shape and design of new policy and funding frameworks.

 We are also working closely with the Commission’s stakeholder forum to hear their ideas and input to design.
 Key sectoral representatives will be included in all working groups established to take forward legislation and other complex recommendations falling out of the response to the Review.
 Regular strategic workshops including members of the sector, the Commission and the Department will feed into this work.